 - Shoddy results.
 Inexperienced DIY workers don’t know how to properly treat warehouse racks or how to effectively install labels so they adhere.
 All too often, this leads to labels that curl and fall to the ground.

 A large manufacturer recently learned these lessons the hard way.
 Thinking they could save a little, their DIY installation actually took four times longer and cost twice as much as the ID Label proposal.
-Because the project ran over so long, the cost to rent scissor lifts alone exceeded our quote!
+Because the project ran over so long, the cost to rent scissor lifts alone exceeded our entire project quote!
 I’m happy to say we’ve since successfully completed three installation projects for them—all without a hitch.

 ID Label Turnkey Project Management

 For every installation project, ID Label provides complete planning and project management services.
 This includes material and layout recommendations and data file creation and management.

 Here’s a great video case study of an installation we did for Lennox.

 Stay Organized with Floor Striping